opencontainers/distribution-spec/spec.md

 - **Pull**: the act of downloading Blobs and Manifests from a Registry
 - **Blob**: the binary form of content that is stored by a Registry, addressable by a Digest
 - **Manifest**: a JSON document which defines an Artifact.
 Manifests are defined under the OCI Image Spec <sup>[apdx-2](#appendix)</sup>
-- **Config**: a blob referenced in the Manifest (and associated Blob) which contains Artifact metadata and describes the Manifest
+- **Config**: a blob referenced in the Manifest which contains Artifact metadata
 - **Artifact**: one conceptual piece of content stored as Blobs with an accompanying Manifest containing a Config
 - **Digest**: a unique identifier created from a cryptographic hash of a Blob's content.
 Digests are defined under the OCI Image Spec <sup>[apdx-3](#appendix)</sup>
 - **Tag**: a custom, human-readable Manifest identifier